 Corruption of SD and micro SD Card Data and Prevention.

 The use of an SD card is the most common way to store digital photos in a camera.
 No matter what storage method one uses, corruption or loss of data on a microSD flash drive can occur.
 Thus, despite the user’s best efforts, it happens.
-However, as technology has progressed, storage media has become more and more durable.
-Today, it’s more difficult (but not impossible) to accidentally lose information on SD cards.
+Yet, as technology has progressed, storage media has become more and more durable.
+Today, it’s more difficult (but not impossible) to lose information on SD cards.

 - Safely remove the SD card from the computer.